 By including Mexico, U.S. businesses, workers, farmers and ranchers will get to take advantage of economic benefits triggered when the agreement is completed, the National Foreign Trade Council, a Washington-based business group, said in a statement.

 The American Automotive Policy Council, a Washington-based industry group for Ford Motor Co.
-(F), General Motors Co.
-(GM) and Chrysler Group LLC, also supports including Mexico and Canada, as long as their addition doesn’t stall the negotiations.
+(F:US), General Motors Co.
+(GM:US) and Chrysler Group LLC, also supports including Mexico and Canada, as long as their addition doesn’t stall the negotiations.
 Japan should further open its auto market to international competitors before being allowed to participate in the Pacific agreement, according to the group’s website.

 The Obama administration plans to notify Congress soon that it intends to include Mexico in the agreement, starting a 90-day consultation period with lawmakers, the U.S. Trade Representative’s office said in a statement.
 The public will have a chance to comment, it said.